yuxincs/MIPS-CPU/README.md

 `programs/exception_service.asm` along with assembled  hex file.
 It handles saving environments (including saving PC value to EPC), and supports multi-level interruption by saving everything to a stack in RAM for each level of interruption.
-This program has to be loaded into the second ROM in the CPU, which is the special address reserved for the service program.
+This program has to be loaded into the second ROM in MIPS-CPU, which is the special address reserved for the service program.
 Upon exception, PC will be set to `0x00000800` to run the service program.
-This program is preloaded in the second ROM in all version of MIPS-CPU as well.
+It is preloaded in the second ROM in all versions of MIPS-CPU that support exception handling.

 Refer to Quick Reference and Complete Instruction Manual from [MIPS](https://www.mips.com/products/architectures/mips32-2/) for complete specifications.